When auditors discover fraudulent tax deductions they asses hefty fines — and in the most egregious cases pursue criminal charges.

-Sometimes called “padding,” overstating deductions include claiming charitable donations, deductions for dependants, business losses, etc. that don’t qualify per IRS guidelines.
-Individuals who overstate tax deductions can be charged with preparing and fraudulently filing a tax return.
-They may also be assessed a $5,000 penalty for filing a frivolous tax return.
+Sometimes called “padding,” typical overstating deductions tactics include claiming charitable donations, deductions for dependents, and business losses that don’t qualify per IRS guidelines.
+The IRS can also charge parties who overstate deductions with tax fraud.
+The IRS can also smack down $5,000 penalties for frivolous tax returns.

 The Penalties for Negligence & Fraud

-The IRS reserves the right to tack on additional penalties if they feel the taxpayer negligently reduced their tax liability.
-These penalties can amount to 20% of the amount owed.
-The IRS will assess this penalty if the total amount of deductions claimed is greater than 10% of the amount due, or if the amount understated for the total tax liability exceeds $5,000.
+The IRS can tack on a 20% penalty in tax deduction fraud cases.
+The IRS will assess this penalty if the total amount of deductions claimed is greater than 10% of the owed amount, or if the amount understated for the total tax liability exceeds $5,000.

-Fraudulent actions such as using false Social Security numbers, maintaining two sets of books, falsifying personal expenses, etc. can lead to criminal charges and jail time.
+Fraudulent actions such as falsifying social security numbers, maintaining two sets of books, and embellishing expenses can invite criminal charges and jail time.

 Penalties for Failing to Pay & Tax Evasion